The Essential Michael Jackson

-The Essential Michael Jackson is a greatest hits compilation album by American singer Michael Jackson.
+The Essential Michael Jackson is a greatest hits compilation album by American singer-songwriter Michael Jackson.
 It was released on July 19, 2005, by Sony Music's catalog division Legacy Recordings as part of The Essential series.
 The two-disc compilation features thirty-eight hit songs by Michael Jackson, from his days at Motown Records with The Jackson 5 in the late 1960s and early 1970s to his 2001 hit "You Rock My World".

 On August 26, 2008, The Essential Michael Jackson 3.0 was released in the United States as a limited edition containing an additional disc of seven songs performed by Jackson.
-A re-titled release in the United Kingdom was planned on July 6, 2009, as The Hits, but was cancelled upon Jackson's death.
+A re-titled release in the United Kingdom was released on September 5, 2005 as The Hits.
 As of 2021, the album was certified 5× platinum in the United States for over 2.5 million copies sold.
 Worldwide, the compilation has sold an estimated 6 million copies.

 Impact of album after death

 Following Jackson's death on June 25, the album sold 102,000 units in the US on the chart week ending July 1, 2009.
-The following week the album sold 125,000 units in the US on the chart week ending July 8, 2009 and was the fourth biggest-selling album of the week.
+The following week the album sold 125,000 units in the US on the chart week ending July 8, 2009 and was the third biggest-selling album of the week.
+In the UK, where the album had peaked at number two in 2005, it reached number one for seven consecutive weeks from the weeks ending July 11, 2009 to August 22, 2009, dethroning Jackson's own album, Number Ones, which topped the chart the week ending July 4, 2009.

-As of 2021, the album was certified 5× platinum in the United States for over 2.5 million copies sold.
-Worldwide, the compilation has sold an estimated 6 million copies.
+The album has been certified 5× platinum in the United States 9× Platinum in Australia and 6× Platinum in the United Kingdom with worldwide sales estimated around 6 million copies.

+As of November 30, 2024, the album reached a new milestone by remaining on the Billboard 200 chart for 500 consecutive weeks.
+This is Jackson's second album to achieve this feat right after his album Thriller, which holds the record for 653 weeks on the chart.